fair-acc/gnuradio4/CORE_DEVELOPMENT_GUIDELINE.md

 code without succumbing to over-engineering or speculative features.
 Each principle is associated with a
 <span style="color:lightblue">metric</span> to measure and optimise success:

-1. **Write with Purpose**: write code that directly addresses tangible, real-world problems.
+1. **Write** code that directly addresses tangible, real-world problems.
 Embrace simplicity and avoid adding complexity that isn’t necessary.
-Use Story Points (SP) as an aid to estimate task complexity beforehand and track actual effort post-completion.
+In a professional context, use Story Points (SP) as an aid to estimate task complexity beforehand and track actual effort post-completion.
    Ideally, keep tasks within a manageable scope of less than 5 SP, which aligns with a typical workweek, to promote efficiency and maintain focus.
-   This also facilitates task handover, ensuring others can seamlessly continue the work.
+   This also facilitates task handover, ensuring others can seamlessly continue the work -- if needed.
    Do not exceed 10 SP to prevent overcommitment, potentially block progress of others, and to keep the workload balanced and collaborative.
    <span style="color:lightblue">metric: Story Points (SP)</span>

-2. **Agree on Proven Designs**: agree to well-established, field-tested designs with empirical backing, discarding unsupported unquantifiable ideas.
+2. **Agree** to well-established, field-tested designs with empirical backing, discarding unsupported unquantifiable ideas.
    Focus discussions on tackling substantive challenges rather than unnecessary divergence into trivial details, known as [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality).
    Instead of prolonged design speculation, quick, benchmarked proofs of concept are preferred, acknowledging that only one, or perhaps none, may succeed.
    <span style="color:lightblue">metric: time/SPs spent on design discussions</span>

-3. **Readability as a Benchmark**: readable code should be well-written prose, with each line and function mirroring the clarity and conciseness of a sentence in a technical publication.
+3. **Readable** code should be well-written prose, with each line and function mirroring the clarity and conciseness of a sentence in a technical publication.
 Aim to reduce the source lines of code [[5-7]](#5) (e.g. using the [COCOMO model](https://en.wikipedia.org/wiki/COCOMO)), which streamlines the codebase and simplifies long-term maintenance.
    <span style="color:lightblue">metric: source lines of code (SLOC)s</span>

-4. **Modify with Purpose**: only add new features or expand APIs when there is a clear and present need.
+4. **Modify** and add new features or expand APIs only when there is a clear and present need.
 Refrain from incorporating enhancements for hypothetical scenarios; "add it later" should a component become essential.
 This not only avoids unnecessary bloat but the simplicity of "adding it later" is also a litmus test to assess whether the software is composable, clean and lean.
    <span style="color:lightblue">metric: Story Points (SP)</span>